Plastic Surgeon

 The surgery may take 2-4 hours – depending on what is required.
 Secondary surgery is more complex and takes longer.

-External sutures (across the columella) are removed at a week post op.
+External sutures (across the columella) are removed at a week post op, if an open approach was used.
 Bruising is variable and always more in men than women.
 I usually recommend Arnica to be taken post op to assist with the resolution of the bruising and swelling, but not pre operatively.
 As regards to pain, rhinoplasty patients have remarkably little pain post op – just some stuffiness.

 Have More Questions?